Chymyst/chymyst-core/README.md

 For a general introduction to Join Calculus, see [this JoCaml tutorial](https://sites.google.com/site/winitzki/tutorial-on-join-calculus-and-its-implementation-in-ocaml-jocaml).

+See also my presentation at _Scala by the Bay 2016_ ([talk slides are available](https://github.com/winitzki/talks)).

-I follow the "chemical machine" metaphor and terminology, which differs from the terminology usually employed in academic papers on JC.
+In describing `JoinRun`, I follow the "chemical machine" metaphor and terminology, which differs from the terminology usually employed in academic papers on JC.
 Here is the dictionary:

 | “Chemistry”  | JC terminology | JoinRun |
 |---|---|---|